 For more information please click here.

-St Peter’s now employs a Clinical Pharmacist—Michael Leech, with whom you can request a review of your medication.
+St Peter’s now employs two Clinical Pharmacists—Michael Leech and Tracey Smalley with whom you can request a review of your medication.

 Speak to our reception team to book an appointment.